-http://www.pharmacy.umaryland.edu/faculty/amackere/force_fields.htm
+http://mackerell.umaryland.edu/charmm ff.shtml

 We will examine par_all27_prot_lipid.prm; the other files are similar.
 At the beginning of the file is the header, indicated by lines beginning with s:

 Comments in the parameter file are indicated by ! anywhere on a line.
 The next part of the file is a long set of comments containing references to the papers and other sources of the parameters in the file: